-Whataburger Breakfast On a Bun is one of the most frequent ordered items when I am on the road.
-In fact, when I moved out of Texas for a few months, I wanted a couple of things, breakfast tacos, and Whataburger?
-What makes Whataburger so great?
-Good quality ingredients and the fact that what it should be hot is served hot.
-I know, its a minor quibble, but I really like hot french fries and a burger that doesn’t have that feeling that parts of it were prepared way before I ordered it.
+Whataburger Breakfast On A Bun is one of the most frequently ordered items when I am on the road.
+In fact, when I moved out of Texas for a few months, I wanted a couple of things: breakfast tacos and Whataburger.

-I feel like I could be a Whataburger commercial.
-When in doubt about where to get a lunch, this place often comes in mind.
-They will customize your order any way you like it.
-It doesn’t matter what you request is, they will do it right.
-I also love the fact that they have some of the best iced tea around.
-At one point in my life, I think I used to have to carve out a place in my budget for this restaurant.
-Their Breakfast On A Bun is a great example of their menu, this has a few ingredients in it, but they go together so well.
+When in doubt about where to get breakfast or lunch, this place often comes to mind.
+They will customize your order any way you like it, and it doesn’t matter what you request, they will do it right.
+I feel like I could be a Whataburger commercial!
+At one point in my life, I used to carve out a special place in my budget for this restaurant.

 Now let’s get cooking.